NBA’s Jaxson Hayes arrested in Los Angeles police struggle

 The Pelicans said they are aware of the arrest.

-“We are working in conjunction with the NBA and Jaxson’s representatives to gather more information and will have no further comment at this time,” the team said in a statement reported by ESPN.
+“We are working in conjunction with the NBA and Jaxson’s representatives to gather more information and will have no further comment at this time,” the team said in a statement.

+Hayes was drafted eighth overall out of Texas in 2019.
+He is the son of former NFL tight end Jonathan Hayes, who played for Kansas City and Pittsburgh.
+The younger Hayes played one college season for the Longhorns before turning pro.
+In his first two NBA seasons, he has played in 124 games with 17 starts, averaging 7.4 points, 4.2 rebounds and 16.5 minutes.